marco-compiler/marco/README.md

 ```
 ASTDumper model.mo
 ```
-It will dump it before the type checking,, so many variables are of unkown type To see the ast after the typechecking phase we can do
+It will dump it before the type checking,, so many variables are of unknown type To see the ast after the typechecking phase we can do

 ```